Who we are

 Flora Gerson Kipuyo

-Zawadi is the head driver and head mechanic for the Tanzania Mammal Atlas Project, but he is also the person you ask when no one seems to know what to do!
+Zawadi is the head driver and head mechanic for the CUT Project, but he is also the person you ask when no one seems to know what to do!
 Zawadi started at the same time as Maurus at the Carnivore Centre in 2002, and has been with us ever since.
 Like Mwakiro, his main responsibilities include driving project staff on request, engaging in field activities together with survey teams when required, performing regularly the servicing of vehicles and keeping records of all maintenance, and insuring the safety and security of all project vehicles when in charge.

 Allen Msafiri Mmbaga